-The National Archives have just released nearly 1500 new documents pertaining to the assassination of John F. Kennedy.
-These documents that are now available to the public include never-before-seen investigative notes, memos, and cables prepared by the CIA, FBI, State Department, and Defense Department.
+In 2021, the National Archives released nearly 1,500 documents pertaining to the assassination of John F. Kennedy.
+These documents included never-before-seen investigative notes, memos, and cables prepared by the CIA, FBI, State Department, and Defense Department.

 After President John F. Kennedy was killed on November 22, 1963, in Dallas, Texas, an investigative commission was set up overseen by Chief Justice Earl Warren.
 After ten months, the Warren Commission concluded that Lee Harvey Oswald acted alone when he fatally shot President Kennedy from the Texas School Book Depository.